spiceai/docs/spiceaidocs/docs/components/data-connectors/sharepoint.md

 4. (For service principal authentication): Under the application's `Certificates & secrets`, create a new client secret.
 Use this in `params.sharepoint_client_secret`.

 ### Default Spice Application
-For convenience, the SpiceAI team maintains a default Azure AD application that can be used for Sharepoint authentication.
+For convenience, Spice AI maintains a default Azure AD application that can be used for Sharepoint authentication.
 This application requires OAuth2 authentication.
 To use it:
 ```yaml
 datasets:
   - from: sharepoint:me/root # Set the drive and subpath as needed.